GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/4-create-a-simple-Vue-app.md

 > [!IMPORTANT]
 > IMPORTANT: Note that page execution order is important in VueJS processing.
 We cannot attach our application to the DOM until the HTML page is fully loaded.
 Therefore, we import the Vue application at the bottom of the page after all other HTML elements have been loaded into the browser.
 It is generally a good idea to let the HTML page load before calling an external script file that is intended to change the content or structure of the DOM.

-You should now be able to view the HTML page in your browser to see that the words "Product name goes here" have been replaced with the words "Book a Cruise to the Moon."
+You should now be able to view the HTML page in your browser to see see the product title "Book a Cruise to the Moon."
 You can just double-click on the index.html file to open it in a browser on your local computer.
 However, if you installed the Live Server extension in VS Code, you can open a live view of your HTML page that will be updated immediately every time you make a change and save the file.
-To do this, start the server by clicking the "Go Live" link in the blue footer at the bottom of the screen.
+To do this, start the server by clicking the "Go Live" link in the blue footer at the bottom of the VS Code screen.

 ![Image of the footer area in the bottom of the VS Code application prior to starting the Go Live server.](../media/liveserver_golive.png)